icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 ### Monorepos

 * [Moon](https://moonrepo.dev/docs/guides/examples/angular) - A build system and monorepo management tool for the web ecosystem, written in Rust.
-* [Nx](https://github.com/nrwl/nx) - Nx is a build system with built-in tooling and advanced CI capabilities.
-It helps you maintain and scale monorepos, both locally and on CI.
+* [Nx](https://github.com/nrwl/nx) - A build system with integrated tooling and advanced CI capabilities that helps you maintain and scale monorepos both locally and in continuous integration environments.
 * [Turbo](https://github.com/vercel/turbo) - Incremental bundler and build system optimized for JavaScript and TypeScript, written in Rust – including Turbopack and Turborepo.

 ### Server-Side Rendering